 Why used?
 In a word, good value.
 Depreciation has been high on these early electric cars.
 Or at least, the apparent depreciation, since nobody buys at list price.
 Even so, the Nissan Leaf and Renault Zoe have depreciated quite heavily in the first few years.
 This is music to the ears of a price-conscious buyer.
 There are other factors that help you too, so long as you take the time to learn about these amazing cars.
 Dealers are generally not as informed about them as they could be, and see them as an inconvenience.
 It’s easier to sell a petrol Micra, of course.

 So why buy one?
-Go for a test drive and then ask me.
+Total cost of ownership; refinement; no gearbox; freedom from petrol stations; the fun of driving a quick car.
+Most won’t have had the experience of driving a really responsive car, it’s something that can really help in busy traffic and at junctions.
 That might be why uptake is slow.
 People just aren’t bothering to get behind the wheel.
 They’re put off by the high list price perhaps.
 Maybe they just don’t know how much they could save on running costs since they don’t realise how much fuel they’re chucking into their current car.

 Here’s my FAQ for buying a used Nissan Leaf.
 To make it simpler I’ve based it on a second-generation, UK-made car from 2013 onwards.
 Earlier, cheaper cars are available- but are much less attractive in my opinion.